 - Referrals and recommendations for ongoing services

 Mental health counseling services do not include any medical treatment, diagnosis, or long-term therapy for chronic issues.
 If you need additional support after meeting with our mental health professional, a referral or recommendation can be made for ongoing mental health services for resources in the community.

 We do not provide any court related services or other mandated counseling.
 We do not do testing or evaluation for forensic purposes such as determining disability.

-St. Cloud Technical and Community College is concerned about the safety and well-being of all students, faculty, staff, and community members.
+St. Cloud Technical & Community College is concerned about the safety and well-being of all students, faculty, staff, and community members.
 If you have an immediate concern related to someone harming themselves or others, please call 911.